JiasHuang/chrome_extension_forwardURL/README.md

-# forward URL extension for Chrome
+# Forward URL extension for Chrome